pymc-devs/pymc/docs/source/developer_guide.rst

         return ValueGradFunction(self.logpt, grad_vars, extra_vars, **kwargs)

-``ValueGradFunction`` is a callable class which isolates part of the theano graph to compile additional theano functions.
+``ValueGradFunction`` is a callable class which isolates part of the Theano graph to compile additional Theano functions.
 PyMC3 relies on ``theano.clone`` to copy the ``model.logpt`` and replace its input.
 It does not edit or rewrite the graph directly.